19hours/sg-statutes/Acts/Competition Act.md

 ### Proceedings conducted by officers of Commission

-91A\.—(1) Proceedings in respect of an offence under this Act may be conducted by an officer of the Commission who is authorised in writing in that behalf by the Chief Executive.
+91A\.—(1) Proceedings in respect of an offence under this Act may, with the authorisation of the Public Prosecutor, be conducted by an officer of the Commission who is authorised in writing in that behalf by the Chief Executive.

+[15/2010 wef 02/01/2011]

 (2) Notwithstanding the provisions of any written law, a legal officer of the Commission who has been admitted as an advocate and solicitor under the Legal Profession Act (Cap.
 161) may —